 Engagement, Approach, Support

 Humor and pop-culture references along with professional voice-overs keep kids engaged.
-Variety in quiz types -- synonym, fill-in-the-blank, and complete the poem -- keep it fun.
+Variety in quiz types -- synonym, fill-in-the-blank, and complete-the-poem -- keep it fun.

 Rhymes and mnemonic devices for each word provide depth of understanding that will transfer.
-Students are empowered to create playlists for specific word study and to rank words easy or difficult to create lists for further review.
+Students are empowered to create playlists for specific word study and to rank words as easy or difficult to create lists for further review.

 Clear illustrations show how to use each screen when it's first encountered.
-Quiz scores are stored so students can see if they're improving.
+Quiz scores are stored, so students can see if they're improving.

 What's it about?

 From the navigation bar, teens can choose from Teach Me, Test Me, Playlist, Index, and Test Results.
 The index includes an alphabetical list of words with parts of speech, pronunciations, definitions, and mnemonic devices.
 Teens can mark words as easy, medium, or difficult.
 The playlist lets kids create a custom set of words from the full list.
 The Teach Me section includes the poems and mnemonics.
 In both the Teach Me and Test Me sections, teens can review or test all words, words they've marked as difficult, or a custom playlist.

 Is it any good?

 SAT Word Slam is very down-to-earth, and the author's voice comes through pretty clearly, opinions and all.
 The testing section is well-designed, and the teaching and index sections give teens various ways to learn the words with clever poems and mnemonics, as well as the ability to categorize and study words by difficulty.
 While the sassy references to Paris Hilton and O.J.
 Simpson make for memorable associations, they don't always provide the most precise idea of the meaning and correct use of the words.
 However, in terms of learning design, it would be hard to find an app that's better than SAT Word Slam for helping kids learn and remember challenging vocabulary.